nationalarchives/dr2-ingest/docs/ingest.md

 ### Copy to the Preservation System

 So far, we've created our OPEX ingest package within a bucket we own.
 As we're using a managed service for the Preservation System, we need to copy the package to an ingest location it can read from.
-We've used DataSync to do this.
+We've used AWS DataSync to do this.

 ### Ingesting